Role

 About Us

-Based on Round 1 results I made 5 changes below.
+Based on Round 1 results I made 5 changes above.

 Changes

 The changes resulted in a higher percentage of correct placements amongst participants.
-Three of four areas of concern improved significantly.
+75 percent of the areas of concern improved significantly.

 6 participants